notANUJ-Create/SKILLLAB__PROR_2026_Fusion4/README.md

 This means MediDrop doesn’t just remind or interact — it tracks completion, enforces engagement, and escalates responsibility when the loop is left incomplete.

-In essence, we have transformed a standard alarm system into a non-ignorable, intelligent interaction cycle that ensures compliance not by suggestion, but by design.
+In essence we have transformed a standard alarm system into a non-ignorable, intelligent interaction cycle that ensures compliance not by suggestion, but by design.

 ---